 When we build a website for you, you get the source code.
 It's yours.
-You can take it and run it yourself, or you can pay us $50/month (or $500/year) to manage it for you.
+You can take it and host it yourself, or you can have us manage it for $50/month (or $500/year).

 |---|---|---|